metablaster/WindowsFirewallRuleset/README.md

 Deploy-Firewall -Domain "ServerComputerName"
 ```

+**NOTE:** Both set of commands above need to be run in same edition of PowerShell, ex. if server was
+configured in PowerShell Core then client computer also need PowerShell core for deployment.

-This is how remote deployment is going to work once this functionality gets fully implemented.
+This is how remote deployment is going to work once this functionality gets fully implemented.\
 Remote deployment can be customized in a great detail in the following locations:

 - To customize WinRM service see: `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`